expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 > 🚨 In order to close the popup window on web, you need to invoke `WebBrowser.maybeCompleteAuthSession()`.
 See the [Identity example](/guides/authentication#identity-4) for more info.

-If an Implicit grant flow was used, you can pass the `response.params` to `TokenResponse.fromQueryParams()` to get a `TokenResponse` instance which you can use to easily refresh the token.

 #### Arguments

 - **config (_AuthRequestConfig_)** -- A valid [`AuthRequestConfig`](#authrequestconfig) that specifies what provider to use.